Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: INTRODUCTION

+Network controllability is a fundamental topic in network science and multi-agent systems (MAS), where controllability refers to the ability of leader agents to drive follower agents to desired states.
+While controllability of static networks is well studied, real-world networks are often time-varying, making their analysis significantly more challenging.
+Over short time intervals, time-varying networks can be modeled as sequences of static snapshots, leading to switched-system representations in which switching can influence controllability.
+A notable subclass is temporally switching networks, where the switching order is fixed.
+Such networks naturally arise in social, communication, and biological systems, motivating extensive research on their controllability using controllability Grammians ~\citep{li2017fundamental,zhang2024reachability}.

+The study of structural controllability, which focuses on the network topology rather than exact edge weights~\citep{lin1974structural}, becomes more challenging in time-varying networks.
+The controllability of temporal networks has been studied in ~\citep{li2017fundamental}.
+In~\citep{zhang2024reachability}, the authors investigate structural controllability and reachability of temporally evolving networks and derive graph-theoretic bounds for the reachable subspace.

-In many engineering applications, however, complete controllability is not required.
-A system may achieve its intended operating condition even without full controllability.
-For example, in a tank system in process control industries, the desired fluid levels are always positive.
-Similarly, in lighting systems such as LiDAR and optical communication sources, the desired luminescence values are inherently positive.
-Therefore, analyzing reachability over the entire state space is often unnecessary, and attention can be restricted to reaching any point in the positive orthant.
-The property of a system to reach any point in the positive orthant of $\mathbb{R}^n$ is termed herdability.
-It has been widely investigated in many fields, such as finance and market dynamics~\citep{devenow1996rational, welch2000herding, wermers1999mutual}, cognitive science~\citep{raafat2009herding}, and social networks~\citep{baddeley2013herding}.
-While herdability has recently begun to attract attention within the research community, most existing results focus on time-invariant networks~\citep{ruf2018herdable,ruf2019herdability,meng2020leader,de2023herdability}, with comparatively few studies \citep{shen2025herdability} addressing herdability in time-varying networks.
-A recent effort in this direction is \citep{shen2025herdability}, which investigates herdability in switched signed networks using switching equitable partitions and union graph representations, and further examines the case of simultaneously structurally balanced networks.
+In many engineering applications, complete controllability is not necessary, since the desired operating states are often restricted to the positive orthant.
+For instance, fluid levels in tank systems and luminescence values in lighting and optical communication systems are inherently positive.
+This motivates the study of herdability, which refers to the ability of a system to reach any point in the positive orthant of \(\mathbb{R}^n\).
+Herdability has been widely studied in areas such as finance, cognitive science, and social networks~ \citep{devenow1996rational,welch2000herding,wermers1999mutual,raafat2009herding}.
+However, most existing results focus on time-invariant networks~\citep{ruf2018herdable,ruf2019herdability,meng2020leader,de2023herdability}, with only a few works~\citep{shen2025herdability} addressing herdability in time-varying networks.